bukalapak/snowboard/README.md

 }
 ```

-Then on your API blueprint document you can use `seed` comment helper:
+Then on your API blueprint document, you can use `seed` comment helper:

 ```apib
 # API